Tugcga/Homology/README.md

 # Homology

-This is the pure Python module for calculating homology groups of free chain complexes.It allows to calculate simplicial homology and cohomology groups.
+This is the pure Python module for calculating homology groups of free chain complexes.
+It allows to calculate simplicial homology and cohomology groups.
 Also it can be used for calculating Khovanov homology of knots, Carter cohomology groups for 2-cocycle invariants of knots and so on.

 ## How to use